 We can similarly allow for time dependence in the informational environment.
 Specifically, we can allow for the arrival rates of signals at any time to depend on the amount of effort the agent has exerted until that point.
-That is, suppose that if the agent has exerted effort for $\tilde{t}$ units of time, then exerting effort produces a good news signal arrives in state~$\theta$ with probability $\lambda_{\theta,\tilde{t}}^{G} \Delta$, and a bad news signal with probability $\lambda_{\theta,\tilde{t}}^{B} \Delta$ (and no signal with complementary probability).
+That is, suppose that if the agent has exerted effort for $\tilde{t}$ units of time, then exerting effort produces a right-biased signal that arrives in state~$\theta$ with probability $\lambda_{\theta,\tilde{t}}^{\rsignal}$, and a left-biased signal with probability $\lambda_{\theta,\tilde{t}}^{\lsignal}$ (and no signal with complementary probability).
 While seemingly minor, this modification induces more richness in the set of possible terminal beliefs as a function of the effort history---for instance, if the terminal beliefs are always in the set $\{\underline{p}, \overline{p}\}$, despite drifting over time.

-Our proof techniques did not make use of the particular belief paths induced by constant arrival rates and hence extend to this case, with the minor exception that Theorem \ref{thm:single_source} requires $\mu_{t}^{G}$ to be weakly monotone as a function of time (a property that holds when the arrival rate is constant).
-Otherwise, as long as parameters stay within each environment articulated in Section \ref{sec:static_is_optimal}, the proofs of these results extend unchanged.
+Our proof techniques do not make use of the particular belief paths induced by constant arrival rates and hence extend to this case, with the minor exception that Theorem \ref{thm:single_source} requires $\mu_{t}^{\rsignal}$ to be weakly monotone as a function of time (a property that holds when the arrival rate is constant).
+Otherwise, as long as the parameters stay within each environment articulated in Section \ref{sec:static_is_optimal}, the proofs of these results extend unchanged.

-An important implication of extending our results to non-invariant environments is that they also apply to settings where the agent discounts future payoffs.
-Essentially, when the agents discounts future payoffs, it exactly corresponds to the the non-invariant environment with stationary information arrival but an exponentially decreasing cost function.
-Consequently, all our main results --- such as the optimality of scoring rules in perfect-learning or single-signal environments --- extend naturally to this setting.